kwanj-k/Book_A_Meal/README.md

 # Book_A_Meal_UI
-This is a user interface made simply with just HTML and CSS and hosted on github pages.
+This is the user interface made simply with HTML and CSS and hosted on github pages.

-It is made up of different static pages of what the book_a_meal app offers.
+It is made up of different static pages to showcase the different funtionalities book_a_meal app offers.

 ### Testing the UI
 After setting up as described up above on the development section.
 OPen: